Dobiasd/EditGym/README.md

 A lot of daily tasks require you to edit text.
 And no matter if you use a word processor like [LibreOffice Writer](https://www.libreoffice.org/discover/writer) or [Word](http://en.wikipedia.org/wiki/Microsoft_Word), an editor like [Notepad(++)](http://notepad-plus-plus.org), an [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) like [Eclipse](https://eclipse.org) etc. or just write an email or a post on [facebook](http://www.facebook.com) or [reddit](http://www.reddit.com) in your browser, the most basic default keyboard shortcuts are the same.
 And knowing them can [save you precious time](http://lifehacker.com/5970089/back-to-the-basics-learn-to-use-keyboard-shortcuts-like-a-ninja).
 But real efficiency is not reached by [just memorizing all shortcuts](https://www.shortcutfoo.com).
 It is also important (and fun!) to be able to effortlessly choose the tactics with the smallest amount of shortcuts to reach the desired goal.
-EditGym helps you acquire this set of skills.
+EditGym helps you acquire this set of skills, by letting you practice and compete on standardized text snippets.

 ---